Evaluation Seasonal Cycle CMIP6

 Key Findings

-- IFS-FESOM2-SR shows excellent agreement with ERA5, tracking the observational monthly mean almost perfectly throughout the year.
+- IFS-FESOM2-SR shows exceptional agreement with ERA5 observations, tracking the seasonal cycle phase and magnitude almost perfectly and outperforming the CMIP6 multi-model mean.

 Spatial Patterns